Menu

 Dedication

-Elder Patrick Kearon of the Quorum of the Twelve Apostles will dedicate the Auckland New Zealand Temple on April 13, 2025, during a single session.
+Elder Patrick Kearon of the Quorum of the Twelve Apostles dedicated the Auckland New Zealand Temple on April 13, 2025, during a single session.

 The Auckland New Zealand Temple was announced Oct.
 7, 2018, by Church President Russell M. Nelson.
 The groundbreaking and site dedication for this house of the Lord were held on June 13, 2020, and presided over by Elder Ian S. Ardern, Pacific Area president.

 After a public open house from Feb.
-27 to March 22, 2025, the Auckland New Zealand Temple will be dedicated April 13, 2025, by Elder Patrick Kearon of the Quorum of the Twelve Apostles.
+27 to March 22, 2025, the Auckland New Zealand Temple was dedicated April 13, 2025, by Elder Patrick Kearon of the Quorum of the Twelve Apostles.

 Architecture and Design of the Auckland New Zealand Temple